Best CMS Platforms in 2025: The Big Comparison

 Joomla, Hyvor Blogs, Bloggers, Wix

 These systems offer simple entry-level models for blogs or small sites.
-However, hardly suitable for professional SME websites.
+However, they are hardly suitable for professional SME websites.

 advantages: